Skip to main content

 graphics4 positive mentions

-• The game captures the feel of the original board game well, providing an engaging and strategic experience.
+• The game captures the feel of the original board game and offers a fun and engaging experience for fans of the Commands & Colors series.

-• The graphics and sound are decent, contributing to the overall atmosphere of the game.
+• The graphics and sound design are well done, enhancing the overall atmosphere of the game.

-• The game is plagued by numerous bugs, including AI freezing and unresponsive gameplay, making it frustratingly unplayable at times.
+• The game is plagued by numerous bugs, including AI freezes and issues with card functionality, making it frustratingly unplayable at times.

 • graphics